 Without grace, marriage in the second half of life can become rigid, unyielding, frightfully cold, and stifling.

-Katie and Jack, have been married just over 50 years and understand the ebbs and flows of life.
+Allan and Mary, have been married for just over 50 years and understand the ebbs and flows of life.
 “You can’t quit.
 You have to stick together,” they said with certainty.
 Then they added, “You must continually reconcile with each other and with God.”
-They describe themselves as “strong-willed”—two people with very different personalities, interests and considerable potential for conflict.
+They describe themselves as “strong-willed”—two people with very different personalities, interests, and considerable potential for conflict.
 After retiring, they began seeking ways to serve God together.
 They want to be intentional in planning their lives and also desire to leave a legacy of lifelong love and commitment.

 Unexpectedly, their pastor invited them to become discussion leaders for a marriage class called Re-Engage.
 As they prepared for the class, deep conversations opened between them.
-They learned more about each other’s dreams, hopes, fears and idiosyncrasies.
+They learned more about each other’s dreams, hopes, fears, and idiosyncrasies.
 They began confronting differences and celebrating agreements.
 They experienced a new level of intimacy.
 They chose to take risks, be vulnerable, and grow beyond their comfortable routine.
 In praying together, they sensed God calling them to help and encourage others in their relationships.
-Today they lead couples classes in their church.
-They also stretch beyond their familiar routines and annually lead marriage conferences in Nicaragua and the Philippines.
+During the past few years, they have taught marriage classes in their church and in conferences in Central America and the Philippines.